-- 10.1.
-Where negative behaviour is present, staff members will implement de-escalation strategies to diffuse the situation this includes the following: - A reminder - A Caution - An agreed script addressing the pupil by name (name) I have noticed that you are struggling to listen and show respect today, If you don't start to Then we will have to complete a reflection sheet in your own time.
-Remember yesterday when we - Appearing calm and using a modulated, low tone of voice - Using simple, direct language offering 2 choices of behaviour - Avoiding being defensive, e.g. if comments or insults are directed at the staff member - Providing adequate personal space and not blocking a pupil's escape route - Showing open, accepting body language, e.g. not standing with their arms crossed Reassuring the pupil and creating an outcome goal - Identifying any points of agreement to build a rapport - Offering the pupil a face-saving route out of confrontation, e.g. that if they stop the behaviour then the consequences will be lessened, this should be within two choices.
+- Using simple, direct language offering 2 choices of behaviour - Avoiding being defensive, e.g. if comments or insults are directed at the staff member - Providing adequate personal space and not blocking a pupil's escape route - Showing open, accepting body language, e.g. not standing with their arms crossed Reassuring thepupil and creating an outcome goal - Identifying any points of agreement to build a rapport - Offering the pupil a face-saving route out of confrontation, e.g. that if they stop the behaviour then the consequences will be lessened, this should be within two choices.